 The outcome should be a short and concise political declaration adopted by consensus, should have a social development approach, and should give momentum towards the implementation of the 2030 Agenda.

-Recent intergovernmental contributions to the Second World Summit for Social Development
+The Road to the 2025 Second World Summit for Social Development - PDF version

 The Road from 1995 to 2025